Netwrix Enterprise Auditor (formerly StealthAUDIT) 11.6 has been released LEARN MORE

 1. KRB_AP_REP: Grant Client Access to the Service

-The client receives the message and decrypts it with the service session key.
+• The client receives the message and decrypts it with the service session key.

-The Application Server extracts the Privilege Attribute Certificate (PAC) from the service ticket to verify its contents with a domain controller.
+• The Application Server extracts the Privilege Attribute Certificate (PAC) from the service ticket to verify its contents with a domain controller.

-• Replication is required between domain controllers.
+• Replication between domain controllers

-• Clients and KDCs must use NetBIOS and DNS name resolution.
+• Clients and KDCs must use NETBIOS and DNS name resolution

-Kerberos Service Principal Names normally include NetBIOS and DNS addresses, which means both the KDC and client must be able to resolve those names the same way.
+Kerberos Service Principal Names normally include NETBIOS and DNS addresses, which means both the KDC and Client must be able to resolve those names the same way.
 In certain situations, IP addresses may also be used in Service Principal Names.

-• Clients and KDCs must have their clocks synchronized.
+• Clients and KDCs must have their clocks synchronized

-• Clients and KDCs must be able to communicate on the network.
+• Clients and KDCs must be able to communicate on the network

-• Clients, users and services must have unique names.
+• Clients, Users, and Services must have unique names

 Kerberos vs LDAP

-When reading about the Kerberos protocol, you’ll frequently see mentions of Lightweight Directory Access Protocol (LDAP).
-Kerberos and LDAP are commonly used together (including in Microsoft Active Directory) to provide a centralized user directory (LDAP) and secure authentication (Kerberos) services.
+When reading about Kerberos, you’ll frequently see mentions of LDAP.
+Kerberos and LDAP are commonly joined together (including in Active Directory) to provide a centralized user directory (LDAP) and authentication (Kerberos) services.

 Unlike LDAP, Kerberos provides for single sign-on functionality.
 Once a user has authenticated to the KDC, no other service (like an intranet site or file share) needs the user’s password.
-The KDC is responsible for issuing tickets that each service trusts.
+The KDC – that trusted third-party – is responsible for issuing tickets that each service trusts.
+The combination of LDAP and Kerberos provides centralized user management and authentication, and in larger networks this provides substantial security benefits.

-How can I see my Kerberos tickets?
+How can I see my Kerberos Tickets?

-It is easy to see your Kerberos tickets.
-On a Microsoft Windows computer, you can use the klist.exe program to enumerate them by opening a command prompt or PowerShell and running the klist tickets command.
+You can view the tickets issued to you on your computer by opening a command prompt or Powershell and running klist tickets.
 In the example below, you can see that Joe has a ticket for the CIFS service, which is file share access, to a server called fileserver1.

-PS C:Windowssystem32> klist tickets
+PS C:\Windows\system32> klist tickets

 Current LogonId is 0:0xe67df